tianocore-docs/edk2-CCodingStandardsSpecification/5_source_files/56_declarations_and_types.md

 Any abstract type that is defined must be constructed from other abstract types or from common EFI data types.

-#### 5.6.1.2 The use of int, unsigned, char, void, static, long is a violation of the coding convention.
+#### 5.6.1.2 The use of int, unsigned, char, void, long is a violation of the coding convention.

 The corresponding EFI types must be used instead.